EthanChen5291/valentine-simulator/README.md

 # be my valentine

-A little hand-drawn, point-and-click thing that asks you to be its valentine and then absolutely refuses to take no for an answer.
+A little hand-drawn, point-and-click film that asks you to be its valentine and then refuses to take no for an answer.

-It plays like a tiny film you click through: a watercolor room, a note that slides up and pops the question, a cat that reacts to every hover, and music that shifts with the mood.
-Say no and it gets nervous.
-Keep saying no and it stops being polite about it.

 <p align="center">
   <img src="public/assets/scans/StartScreen.png" width="640" alt="A watercolor cafeteria with a hand-drawn 'Start' button floating in the doorway" />